ros-realtime/roscon-2023-realtime-workshop/exercise2/README.md

 ### Reset the simulation

 You can restart the pendulum simulation via the `/reset_pendulum` service.
+Restarting the simulation will reset the pendulum to its initial state (an initial position of 0.6 rad and inital velocity of 0.0 rad/s. ).
 Below is an example of how to call this service from the terminal.
-Restarting the simulation will reset the pendulum to its initial state.

 ```bash